Oral Anticoagulants

 If you have AF, your healthcare professional will work with you to manage your condition.
 One treatment they might recommend is an anticoagulant medicine.

 Anticoagulants are a type of medicine that helps prevent blood clots.
-They won’t directly manage the irregular heartbeat but work by making it harder for your blood to clot.
-This helps lower the risk of having a stroke from AF.
-Other treatments are needed to help with symptoms caused by AF.
+They don’t treat the irregular heartbeat directly, but they make it harder for your blood to clot.
+This helps lower your risk of having a stroke from AF.

 Call 000 or go straight to hospital if you experience signs of serious bleeding, such as: